BCAPATHSHALA/DSA-SUPREME-2-0-NOTES/README.md

 	13. Sort 0, 1, 2 in linked list (GFG)
 	14. ARTICLE: Quick Sort Algorithm is best for array or linked list?
 	15. ARTICLE: Merge Sort Algorithm is best for array or linked list?
+	16. Double a number represented as a linked list
+	17. Swapping nodes in a linked list
+	18. Remove zero sum consecutive nodes from linked list

 ```